 SLED stands for:

 Stowability—This refers to an item’s compatibility with other items on the trailer.
 This can be in terms of packaging, whether the freight is stackable, or the type of freight being shipped.
 Anything perishable, flammable, or hazardous requires special consideration.

 Liability—Liability refers to the value of freight and accounts for the probability of freight being damaged, causing damage, or being stolen.
 The greater the risk, the greater the freight class.

 Ease of handling—How much care is needed to ship your freight?
 The level of difficulty or ease needed to ship your goods will affect the freight class.

-Density—Density (pounds per cubic foot) refers to the measurable amount of space needed for an item.
+Density—Pounds per cubic foot or density refers to the measurable amount of space needed for an item.
 Smaller, denser items are usually cheaper to ship.
 One hundred pounds of feathers and one hundred pounds of bricks may weigh the same, but one hundred pounds of feathers will take up way more room because they are less dense.
-This is why carriers don’t always go by weight.
+This is why carriers don’t always determine shipping costs by weight.

 Additionally, it’s important to keep in mind that some commodities may not have an NMFC code.
 These commodities are referred to as NOI, or Not Otherwise Indicated.
 Check out the FreightCenter density calculator to help you figure out density.

-NMFC codes are an essential part of the LTL industry, determining the profitability of freight and ensuring that cargo ends up on the right trailer, with the right carrier, before it’s on the road.
+NMFC codes are an essential part of the LTL industry, determining the cost to ship freight and ensuring that cargo ends up on the right trailer with the right carrier before it’s on the road.
 We’ve developed some handy tools, like the freight class lookup tool that provides a quick glance at common shipping items and their freight class and NMFC codes.